KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

 \subsection{Actuation system}

-The Knuckle Hub is designed with a modular architecture for actuation.
-The main pulley includes a socket that allows external actuators or sensing systems to be attached (Fig.~\ref{fig:ActuatorModule}(a)).
-In this work, two actuation systems were developed and implemented: a ratchet-pawl mechanism and a novel one-way clutch.
-Both use servomotors as the core actuation technology, specifically the Bluebird BMS-101DMG, due to its low weight (4.4~grams), relatively high torque and speed (1~kg·cm and 0.07~sec/$60^\circ$ at 6~V) and compact dimensions (18.6 x 7.6 x 15.7~mm).
-Acoustic performance, previously analyzed in preliminary studies \cite{alvarez2023preliminary,alvarez2022comparative}, was also a relevant factor in its selection.
-The servomotors were further modified to include a connector to the internal potentiometer, enabling position tracking for control purposes.
-These components and implemented actuation systems are shown in Fig.~\ref{fig:ActuatorModule}(c)-(e).
+While the described subsystems allow all force feedback dimensions, the actuation system ultimately determines which can be realized.
+To this end, the Knuckle Hub features a modular actuation architecture that supports motor systems with varying capabilities.
+The main pulley includes a socket for attaching external actuators or sensing modules (Fig.~\ref{fig:ActuatorModule}(a)).
+In this work, two actuation systems were developed and implemented: a ratchet-pawl mechanism and a novel one-way clutch (Fig.~\ref{fig:ActuatorModule}(c)–(e)), both driven by servomotors, specifically the Bluebird BMS-101DMG, selected based on prior acoustic annoyance studies for wearable actuators \cite{alvarez2022comparative,alvarez2023preliminary}.

+Acoustic characterization of the servomotor indicated A-weighted sound pressure levels of 32.3~dB(A) and 44.1~dB(A) during slow and fast unloaded motions ($120^\circ$ in $\approx3$~s and $\approx0.18$~s, respectively), increasing to 54.9--57.3~dB(A) under applied load torques of 0.1--0.4~kg$\cdot$cm \cite{alvarez2022comparative}.
+Perceived annoyance (0--100 scale) was rated as low to medium in passive scenarios (e.g., $M=40.16$, $SD=23.05$ at 0.1~kg$\cdot$cm) and lower when integrated into a VR setup ($M=26.00$, $SD=23.59$) \cite{alvarez2023preliminary}.
+These measurements characterize the actuator itself, while overall device acoustics depend on mounting conditions.
+In addition, the motor is lightweight (4.4~g), provides sufficient torque and speed for the intended application (1~kg$\cdot$cm and 0.07~s/$60^\circ$ at 6~V), and features compact dimensions (18.6~$\times$~7.6~$\times$~15.7~mm).
+The servomotors were modified to include a connector to the internal potentiometer, enabling internal position sensing for control purposes.